ZoeBKramer/nomster/README.md

 [geocoder gem](https://github.com/alexreisner/geocoder) - we used this gem for reverse geocoding

-[figaro gem](https://github.com/laserlemon/figaro) - this gem secured sensitive information (ie. secret keys) by not pushing it to Github, only production
+[figaro gem](https://github.com/laserlemon/figaro) - this gem secures sensitive information (ie. secret keys) by not pushing it to Github, only production

 [carrierwave gem](https://github.com/carrierwaveuploader/carrierwave) - provides a simple and extremely flexible way to upload files from Ruby applications